Are you prepared?

 Not knowing how to use your preps

 This is probably the biggest mistake we can make because it can cause us to act recklessly in the future.
 Let’s say you purchased a big new yacht and you took it out for its maiden voyage, would you want to know how to work the lifeboats or would you just be content that they were sitting right there on the deck?
-Sure having life boats is great, but if your new toy hits an iceberg in the middle of the night and you are up there trying to read the user manual when you are tired, scared, maybe its raining too, will you regret anything?
+Sure having lifeboats is great, but if your new toy hits an iceberg in the middle of the night and you are up there trying to read the user manual when you are tired, scared, maybe it’s raining too, will you regret anything?

 Tools are necessary I believe and they have a place in everyone’s preps.
 Would it be ideal if you were Bear Grylls and could just use your survival mirror to catch some twigs on fire to survive?
 Yes, but knowing how to use your striker or even a lighter to build a fire in the first place is important too.

 A lot of us have purchased a grain mill and hundreds of pounds of hard red winter wheat, but have you ever ground that wheat into flour and cooked with it?
-I have and for starters I was surprised at just how long it takes and I have a pretty decent mill.
-Maybe I was doing this wrong, but I had to run everything though the mill a couple of times and keep adjusting the grinding stones so that the consistency of the flour was right.
+I have and for starters, I was surprised at just how long it takes and I have a pretty decent mill.
+Maybe I was doing this wrong, but I had to run everything through the mill a couple of times and keep adjusting the grinding stones so that the consistency of the flour was right.
 This may not be a life or death lesson, but I did learn more about grinding than I thought I knew going into it.
 The same could be said for canning.
 If you buy a dozen cases of Ball canning jars and lids and a big old pot, but you have never canned, you may be in for a rude awakening.
-We have had a couple canning mishaps that caused us to eat more veggies than we were planning on, but it taught us invaluable lessons.
+We have had a couple of canning mishaps that caused us to eat more veggies than we were planning on, but it taught us invaluable lessons.
 Like, don’t start canning red beets in a pressure cooker at 10 at night if you plan on sleeping anytime soon.

 If you have firearms but haven’t ever been to the range to become proficient with them, they may end up being worthless to you when you need them.
 When you really need a firearm, you want to know how it works instinctively.
-Can you feel if the safety is on even in pitch black darkness?
+Can you feel if the safety is on even in pitch-black darkness?
 Do you know how to reload or clear a jam without looking at your firearm?